RameshAditya/code-faster/README.md

 The letter (which is usually 'A', 'B', 'C', 'D' or 'E'} is manually entered by the user due to the input restrictions on sublime text plug-ins.

-An alternative is to manually hard code 5 separate plug-ins, each that retrieves questions corresponding to different letters of the same contest number.
+~An alternative is to manually hard code 5 separate plug-ins, each that retrieves questions corresponding to different letters of the same contest number.~ UPDATE: This has been done now, and the "Codeforces for Adi" button now spawns a dropbox wherein the user can select the difficulty level they want a problem statement to be at.

 The advantage of using codeforces as the target platform is that the standard problem URL is - codeforces.com/contest_number/letter